cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

-To create a new versioner image, after updating one or more of the microservice images (eg runner, web, start-points-base, etc), simply:
+To create a new versioner image, after updating one or more of the microservice images in prod (eg runner, web, start-points-base, etc), simply:
-- `./sh/refresh-env.sh`
-- `./build_test_publish.sh`
+- `make refresh_env build_image run_tests`
 - `git add .`
 - `git commit -m "[RELEASE=0.1.409] Patch level updates"` (assuming 0.1.408 was the current latest)
 - `git push`